Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 3. PriorityQueue (Priority Queue)

-• Retrieves items based on priority.
-Lower values indicate higher priority.
+• Retrieves items based on priority, with lower numbers treated as higher priority.

 • Example: